Aaron98990/ways-of-the-game/goals.md

 > If a ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal is awarded if the ball enters the goal (even if contact was made with the ball) unless the interference was by the attacking team.
 >
 > Law 3.7 Extra persons on the field of play

+- [TODO - Super rare situation above.
+Does anyone have a video of it happening - send it in]

 ## No footwear or shinguards